East Fortune

 The name “Fortune” refers to “Fort Town” and makes reference to the farms which were sited there to serve a fortress which was sited there in earlier times.

-By August 191,5, a site for an aerodrome and airship station had been selected, and in the autumn of the same year, aeroplanes arrived and were stationed there.
+By August 1915, a site for an aerodrome and airship station had been selected, and approval had been granted in September.
+The main purpose of the base was the defence of Edinburgh and the Firth of Forth against attack by the German forces.
+In the autumn of the same year, aeroplanes arrived and were stationed there.

 Shed Construction